mdishaalam1898/E-Learning-App/README.md

 ## Available Scripts
 1.Get the code on your machine.<br/>
 2.Navigate to the root directory of the code.<br/>
-3.open command terminal.
+3.open command terminal.<br/>
-4.Run command "npm install" to get all required dependencies.
+4.Run command "npm install" to get all required dependencies.<br/>
-5.To run the code run the command "npm start" in your terminal.
+5.To run the code run the command "npm start" in your terminal.<br/>
 6.User can see the output by opening following link http://localhost:3000/ on there browser.

 ### `npm start`